Martin Haag: Coaching career

-Nottingham

 In July 2012 he became head coach at RFU Championship side Nottingham.
 The team finished second in the 2012–13 RFU Championship in his first season at the club.
 He held this position until his appointment as the head coach of the RFU's Under 20s team in 2016.

-World Rugby Under 20 Championship 2016

 Haag was the head coach of the England team that won the 2016 World Rugby Under 20 Championship hosted in England.
 The team defeated Ireland in the final.